 Typical Sierra winter weather patterns are encountered here and the summers are usually mild to warm.

-This is such a short endeavor that camping is just not necessary except perhaps in the winter when you may like to make a weekend out of it skiing.
+This is such a short endeavor that camping is just not necessary except perhaps in the winter if you'd like to make it a long ski weekend.
 In that case the famous Peter Grubb Hut is an excellent option.
 For a nominal fee you and several others can stay in this rustic hut, which is right smack in the middle of Round Valley.
 Its location facilitates making laps from Castle Peak to the east, Basin Peak to the north and everywhere in between.
 The hut is available through reservations.

 By virtue of its location and orientation, the Sierra Nevada mountain range is the first area that receives significant precipitation in the form of snow.
 Many tales of people at odds with extraordinary winter weather originate from the area of Donner Pass including the famous Donner party.
 Weather data has been gathered here for over 130 years and can be accessed online.
 Please take a look at weather historian Mark McLaughlins home page: